dtabas/eep555uw/_notebooks/assignment_2.md

 ### Loss functions and norms

 In the previous notebook we reviewed linear regression from a data science perspective.
 The regression task was roughly as follows: 1) we're given some data, 2) we guess a basis function that models how the data was generated (linear, polynomial, etc), and 3) we chose a loss function to find the line of best fit.
-We saw how using the sum of squares gives us the Ordinary Least Squares problem; given $N$ data samples, the loss function $\mathcal{L}$ looked like,<p>
+We saw how using the sum of squares gives us the Ordinary Least Squares problem; given $N$ data samples, the loss function $\mathcal{L}$ looked like,

 <center> $\mathcal{L}(y, \hat{y}) = \sum_{i = 1}^{N} (y_{i} - \hat{y}_{i})^{2}$. </center>